kammitama5/kammitama5.github.io/_posts/2018-4-23-Monday-April-23rd.md

   Data Structures in C++ and Haskell.
 I mean, in some ways similar, but C++ is not Haskell :/
 - Strangely, Haskell has made my problem-solving skills a lot better.
 It's the language I enjoy the most and the one I intend to stick with.
 - I can't believe I ALMOST DIDN'T APPLY.
 A dear friend of mine, Phil, who works in Haskell, asked me to do so.
+ He said "you should apply, even if you don't think you'll get in."
+Reluctantly, I did.
 I didn't think I had the ability.
 But I have a real, continued desire to learn Haskell.
 I also have a real desire to be mentored by my mentors; I think that I can learn a lot from them.
 That's actually what I hope to get out of this experience.
 - Haskell really changed my life for the better; I LOVE the community.
 My proposal had a bit of that; a bit of everything